ceph/ceph/doc/releases/mimic.rst

     the OSD "require-min-compat-client" flag is set to mimic or later; or can be overridden via the "rbd_default_clone_format" configuration option.

-  - RBD now supports deep copy of images
+  - RBD now supports deep copy of images that preserves snapshot history.

 * *RGW*

-  - The rgw beast frontend is now declared stable and ready for production use.
+  - The RGW Beast frontend is now declared stable and ready for production use.
     :ref:`rgw_frontends` for details.

-  - Civetweb frontend has been updated to the latest 1.10 release
+  - Civetweb frontend has been updated to the latest 1.10 release.

-  - S3 api now has support for Multi factor authentication.
+  - The S3 API now has support for multi-factor authentication.
 Refer to :ref:`rgw_mfa` for details.

-  - RGW now has a sync plugin to sync to AWS and clouds with s3 like apis.
+  - RGW now has a sync plugin to sync to AWS and clouds with S3-like APIs.

 * *MGR*